 An allowance for doubtful accounts is maintained based on management's internal reserve policies.
-Management's estimate of uncollectible pledges was 12% and 10% for the years ended June 30, 2022 and 2021, respectively.
+Management's estimate of uncollectible pledges was 10% and 12% for the years ended June 30, 2023 and 2022, respectively.
+Not all contributions are included in the calculation, as some contributions are paid in full at the time given.